THE BEST THINGS TO WATCH ON TV

 DOWN TO EARTH WITH ZAC EFRON

 Zac Efron is doing his best David Attenborough and trying out life as a travel show host in this new series, which sees him team up with wellness expert Darin Olien to discover sustainable ways to live.
-One episode sees him join in a plastic-waste clean up with Thames21 at Concrete Barges in Rainham to highlight how bad our plastic problem is – it’s a very appropriate watch for Plastic-Free July.
+One episode sees him join in a plastic-waste clean up with Thames21 at Concrete Barges in Rainham to highlight how bad our plastic problem is.

 Bong Joon-Ho’s (who also directed Parasite) 2013 film about a train that continually circles the globe carrying the last of humanity after Earth has frozen over, has been adapted into a ten episode series starring Jennifer Connelly and Daveed Diggs.
 The premise is the same as the film but with more time to play with, the series introduces new storylines and characters alongside the main plot of class revolt.
 The episodes are dropping weekly on Netflix, so you won’t be able to binge this one.